-Our aim will be to produce a formal specification of the trust model of oTB-Agents, that encompasses all three components of a trust based trading relationship, reputation, subjective trust and objective trust.
+Our aim is to produce a formal specification of the trust model of oTB-Agents that encompasses all three components of a trust based trading relationship, reputation, belief based trust and objective (direct experience) trust.
 Each, we believe, has an important role to play at different times in the overall life of a trading partnership.

-There exist a number of reasonable attempts to formalise the concept of trust in MAS ([4], [9]).
-The formal specification of trust models should include, among other things, decisions such as the use and formation of a trust evolution or update function as well as the properties that should hold for that function [9].
+There exist a number of attempts to formalise the concept of trust in MAS ([8], [14], [15]).
+According to some of these approaches, the formal specification of trust models should include, among other things, decisions such as the use and formation of a trust evolution or update function as well as the properties that should hold for that function [15].

-In order to be able to claim that our model of trust is widely applicable, a number of issues should be addressed in the future.
+In order to be able to claim that our model of trust is widely applicable, a number of issues are to be addressed in the future.
 One such issue is the exchanging of observations about other Agents.
-Although we argue that objective experience is more important than reputation, consulting other Agents has proved to be helpful in many experiments ([2], [16]).
-Nevertheless, in the case where a kind of reputation mechanism is used, then the reliability of the Agents-information sources should be taken into consideration.
-In particular, Agents should be able to model the trustworthiness of other Agents and validate the honesty of their sources at the same time.

-The behaviour of the Agents can become more complex, i.e. have more opportunities to cheat during interactions.
-The modelling of the trustworthiness of other Agents can become more complex as well.
-We intend to integrate our trust modeling with subjective belief analysis and revision ([3]).
-An Agent should be able to evaluate the competence, the willingness and the trustworthiness of the another Agent before delegating a task.
-New parameters should be introduced in the trust modeling process, such as the risk threshold of one Agent (i.e. how much is an Agent willing to risk the delegation of a task).
+Consulting other Agents has proved to be helpful in many experiments ([4], [22]).
+Nevertheless, in the case where a kind of reputation mechanism is used, then the reliability of the Agents information sources should be taken into consideration.
+Experiential evidence, such as that obtained by oTB-Agents can provide the foundation on which these mechanisms may be built.
+However it has been shown that the question of what information an agent should accept is a non-trivial task [5].
+Several ways have been proposed to order incoming information and consequently decide what information to accept or reject [5].
+As Agent behaviour becomes more complex, (e.g. having more opportunities to cheat during interactions), so the modelling of the trustworthiness of other Agents becomes increasingly complex.
+We intend to integrate our trust modeling with belief analysis and revision [7].
+An Agent should be able to evaluate the competence, the willingness and the trustworthiness of another Agent before delegating a task.
+New parameters should be introduced in the trust modeling process, such as a risk threshold (i.e. how much is an Agent willing to risk the delegation of a task).

 Our oTB-Agents trade and develop trust along a single dimension only.
-More sophisticated Agents will engage with other Agents for a variety of different reasons, and trust should be, in part a function of the task being performed (Agent X may be reliable when performing task1, but unreliable on task2).
-We would expect an Agent to maintain an estimate of trust about each task under these circumstances.
+More sophisticated Agents will engage with other Agents for a variety of different reasons, and trust should be, in part, a function of the task being performed (Agent X may be reliable when performing task1, but unreliable on task2).
+We would therefore expect an Agent to maintain an estimate of trust about each task under these circumstances.

 A number of other issues are worth considering in future experiments and simulations of Agent communities, such as silent communication, feelings and affective trust.
 Having to reply to every request can be costly considering communication overheads.
 A form of silent communication can be adopted in our trading environment, enabling Agents to either refuse to reply to a request or just indicate that they cannot satisfy that request.
-Agents can be enhanced in the future so that they can have feelings (i.e. love, friendship) about other Agents, thus making them biased to delegate tasks to them.